Advertise with Us!

 Note: - In order to ensure reliable transactions as well as securing confidential information, web services demand a high level of security.
 It is achieved via the Entrust Secure Transaction Platform.

-Q: What are the various elements of WSDL documents?
+Question: What are the various elements of WSDL documents?

 - Binding – Defines as well as determines the protocol as well as the data format for each port type